amuhebwa/messenger-bot-tutorial/Tutorial.md

 });
     ```

+4. Copy the functs.js file to your *myBot1* directory.

-4. Commit the code again and push to Heroku
+5. Commit the code again and push to Heroku

     ```
     git add .